gogama/ruminations/android/devices/cedric/cedric-lineage-20211002-gaps.md

 1. Push notifications don't work.
 2. The device is totally unable to figure out its location, which renders navigation apps unusable.

-The broken push notifications started out as a minor flaw but are turning into a major
+The lack of push notifications started out as a minor nuisance in the Signal app but are turning into a major annoyance because they break an application I need to use for my day job.

 ## Push Notifications (Gap #1)